gaxyz/selection_benchmark/README.md

 - Python scripts for wrangling results into tables for comparison
 - Python scripts for computing ROC curves and other metrics

+## Methods for detecting sweeps

+We will use the following methods for selecting sweeps:

+- iHS standardized score
+- Ohana
+- hapFLK
+- Relate Selection Test (RST)

+### Ohana

+The Ohana score is computed using a maximum likelihood approach by comparing admixture-corrected SNP covariance matrices with an admixture-corrected genome-wide covariance matrix.
+It does not require data to be phased, but there is a need for checking that the admixture components are properly modelled (usually with the ADMIXTURE algorithm).
+Considering that the ADMIXTURE algorithm is pretty slow, we could use archetypal analysis or some other (faster) way of computing admixture components.

+### hapFLK

+### iHS

+### Relate Selection Test

+Requires Phased Data

+## Bioinformatic Software Requirements

+We will need the following software for simulating and processing population genomics data:

+- SLiM (simulations)
+- tskit (manipulating treesequence files)
+- vcftools (modifying VCF files)
+- samtools (modifying and indexing VCF files)
+- SHAPEIT4 (phasing)
+- plink2 (some software requires the input to be PLINK format)
+- ADMIXTURE (computing admixture components)
+- Ohana
+- selscan
+- Relate
+- hapFLK

+## Other Requirements

+All requirements can be found in the associated `requirements.yaml` file.